kennanmell/Handoff/README.md

 git clone https://github.com/kennanmell/Handoff.git

+For the zero feature release our current product is under a branch called ZFR, to reach/checkout this branch, you must additionally run the command:

+git checkout ZFR

 -------------- How to run our software:

 Once in the cloned directory, run the command "npm install".
 Open an emulator from Android Studio.
-This can be done by opening Android Studio, opening/creating a new project, and then clicking the icon that says Android AVD if you hover over it, 5th from the left on the toolbar at the top of Android Studio.
+This can be done by opening Android Studio, opening/creating a new project, and then clicking the icon that says Android AVD if you hover over it.
+It is located on the top toolbar of Android Studio, and the icon looks like a phone screen.

 In the original command line, run "react-native run-android".
 This will pop open a third command line instance - ignore this.
 This will run for a long time the first time you run it.
 When it's finished look at your emulator, it might take a minute to load but the app should pop up there, and then you can use the app.